Musingmusician/boot_dev_asteroids/README.md

-This is musingmusician's first video game.
+This is musingmusician's first video game with boot.dev
     Hands were held.